dunneja/py-fw-log/README.md

 ## General Information

-- A Python program to parse iptables log files and present the information in a console table.
+- A Python program to parse iptables or firewalld log files and present the information in a console table.
 - The Program provides a summary of IP address total hits.
 - The Program provides a summary of Ports total hits.
 - The Program provides DNS resolution of IP Addresses (Optional).